Check out the most popular payment methods in Europe

 Trustly is a Swedish FinTech company, which was launched in 2008.
-This firm specializes in Online Banking ePayments, and provides its services via PayPal and TrаnsfеrWisе.
+This firm specializes in Online Banking e-payments and provides its services via PayPal and TrаnsfеrWisе.

 The service has no compulsory registration, which saves a lot of time for its clients.
-The primary aim of its service is to offer customers the ability to carry out payments swiftly and smoothly in real time.
+The primary aim of its service is to offer customers the ability to carry out payments swiftly and smoothly in real-time.

 Moreover, this service is adapted for transfers, made from a smartphone or tablet.

 This option offers almost literally “instant transfers”, but it is not as secure as conventional banking ones (especially if you don’t have a two-factor authentication).
-However, banking transaction can take up to five days, which is obviously inconvenient.
+However, banking transactions can take up to five days, which is obviously inconvenient.

 This payment method is highly popular in Belgium, Denmark, France, Greece, Hungary, Italy, Norway, and Slovakia.